Beaujolais.

 Les Fouillouses 2018, Juliénas

-The 2018 vintage was very balanced between a wet winter and a hot, dry summer.
-Thanks to the good water supply in the first part of the year, the wines were fresh and lively with a slightly low alcohol content.
+The 2018 vintage was very well balanced between a wet winter and a hot, dry summer.
+Thanks to good water availability in the first part of the year, the wines were fresh and lively with a slightly lower alcohol content.

-The 2018 Romanesca "Les Fouillouses" fully lives up to expectations with a deep ruby-red wine that opens on the nose with fresh notes of sage and orange, followed by blackberry jam, black cherry jam, violets and wild rose.
+The Romanesca „Les Fouillouses“ 2018 fully meets expectations with a deep ruby-red wine that opens on the nose after some time with fresh notes of sage and orange, followed by blackberry jam, black cherry jam, violets and wild rose.

-The mouth is infused with a broad acidity that balances alcohol and tannins well.
+The palate is suffused with broad acidity that balances the alcohol and tannins well.
 Notes of blackcurrants, red roses and a hint of vanilla and marzipan on the finish.

 BRET BROTHERS